 Mean score of companies in the Motor Vehicle Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Johnson Electric, headquartered in Hong Kong, reported total carbon emissions of approximately 146,073,000 kg CO2e, comprising 29,471,000 kg CO2e from Scope 1 and 116,602,000 kg CO2e from Scope 2.
 This marks a significant increase from 2023, where emissions totalled about 245,122,000 kg CO2e, with Scope 1 emissions at 27,335,000 kg CO2e and Scope 2 at 217,787,000 kg CO2e.
-Johnson Electric has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and Scope 2 emissions by 42% by 2030, using a baseline from the fiscal year 2020/21.
-Additionally, the company has committed to reducing its Scope 1 emissions by 59% and Scope 2 emissions by 65% by FY2034, relative to a FY2022 baseline.
-Furthermore, Johnson Electric plans to cut its Scope 3 emissions by 35% within the same timeframe.
-These targets align with the Science Based Targets initiative (SBTi) and reflect the company's commitment to sustainable practices within the automotive components sector.
-Johnson Electric's efforts are part of a broader strategy to enhance energy efficiency and reduce carbon intensity across its operations.
+Johnson Electric has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 emissions by 42% by 2030, using a fiscal year 2020/21 baseline.
+Additionally, the company has committed to a long-term target of reducing Scope 1 emissions by 59% and Scope 2 emissions by 65% by FY2034, with a 35% reduction target for Scope 3 emissions within the same timeframe.
+These targets are aligned with the Science Based Targets initiative (SBTi) and are designed to support the global effort to limit warming to 1.5°C. The company has also upgraded its near-term carbon emissions reduction target from 25% to 42% by 2030, reflecting a proactive approach to sustainability.
+Johnson Electric's commitment to net-zero emissions by 2050 further underscores its dedication to addressing climate change and reducing its carbon footprint across all scopes.

 Access structured emissions data, company-specific emission factors, and source documents